 Long Answer Questions

-(iv) How does the poet describe the journey of the goddess across the sky?
+3. How does the poet carry out the theme of the futility of the desire for immortality?

 Additional/extra questions and answers